12 days of Gifts for Good

 Day 9.
-Scholarship
+Gift a scholarship

 On the ninth day of Christmas, a kind person gave to me… a scholarship to help me read and write properly.

 Day 10.
-Furry Friends bundle
+Gift a Furry Friends bundle

 On the tenth day of Christmas, a kind person gave to me … some furry friends who will help support my family.

 How does donating farm animals help children in need?

 Each of these furry friends has a different part to play in supporting a family in need.
 Chickens provide children with nutritious eggs, a source of protein that’s essential for healthy development.
 Pig manure can be used to fertilise vegetable gardens, while sheep will provide a family with wool that can be used to knit warm clothing and blankets for winter.

 On the eleventh day of Christmas. a kind person gave to me… training and tools to help upskill me.